ProjectW/projectx/README.md

 projectx
 ========

-# First iteration of ProjectX
+# First iteration of ProjectxX

 ## Development
 > * All collaborators are added as such on the private github repo projectx.
 NOTE: Make sure your account is secure!
 Anyone who has access to your github account or ssh has accces to our project.